causiq/logary/README.md

 ## Contributing

 Clone it like above.
 Ensure you can build it.
 Open `Logary.sln`.
 Make a change, send a PR towards master.
+To balance the app.config files, try `mono tools/paket.exe install --redirects --clean-redirects --createnewbindingfiles`

 ### Writing a new target